Q: What is an endowment fund?

 A: No!
 We can accept pledges for up to five years, or you can create an endowment through a planned gift (will, trust, life insurance policy).
 You can even invite friends and family to donate to your endowment!
-Initially, however, we will require an endowment agreement to create the fund.
+Initially.
+However, we require an endowment agreement to create the fund.
 This agreement between you and Blue White Scholarship Foundation permanently defines the Scholarship-granting parameters of the fund.

-For those families that wish to create a true legacy that keeps future generations involved with the perpetual award of scholarships, we offer Naming Rights with legacy benefits.
-The legacy benefit is to have your heirs involved with the application process for scholarships that are identified to your gift to the endowment fund.
-The amount of these annual scholarships is calculated according to the earnings attributable to the amount of your endowment gift.
+For families that wish to create a true legacy and keep future generations involved with the perpetual award of scholarships, we offer Naming Rights with legacy benefits.
+Your heirs remain involved with the applications for scholarships funded by your endowment.
+The amount of these annual scholarships is calculated based on the earnings attributable to the amount of your endowment gift.

-Contact Kate Cellucci at 610-519-0777 or for additional information on bequests or to chat more about the different options and to discuss endowed gifts.
+Contact Kate Cellucci at 610-519-0777 or KateCellucci@BlueWhiteClub.com for additional information on bequests or to discuss the options available.

-If you include Blue White Scholarship Foundation in your plans, please use our legal name and Federal Tax ID.
+Include Blue White Scholarship Foundation in your plans, using our legal name and Tax ID.